voxel51/fiftyone/docs/source/integrations/transformers.rst

     session = fo.launch_app(dataset)

-Alternatively, you can manually run inference with the Transformer and then use the :func:`to_classification() <fiftyone.utils.transformers.to_classification>` utility to convert the predictions to :ref:`FiftyOne format <classification>`:
+Alternatively, you can manually run inference with the `transformers` model and then use the
+:func:`to_classification() <fiftyone.utils.transformers.to_classification>`
+utility to convert the predictions to :ref:`FiftyOne format <classification>`:

 .. code-block:: python